The Madness of Pop Psychiatry

 In terms of long-term side effects, let’s start with her adjunctive drugs, then move on to SSRIs.

 What about SSRIs?
 They have been used widely for decades, with many millions of people taking them for years.
-It’s worth stating up front that it is virtually inconceivable that the chronic use of a psychoactive drug like this wouldn’t have a lasting impact on the brain.
+It’s worth stating up front that it’s inconceivable that the chronic use of a psychoactive drug like this wouldn’t have a lasting impact on the brain.
 Let’s consider some possible long-term effects at a high level.

 Like many other psychoactive drugs, SSRIs can cause dependency.
 Dependency is distinct from addiction, involving the development of withdrawal symptoms following discontinuation of a drug after extended use.
 Addiction, in contrast, is the compulsive consumption of a rewarding drug despite negative consequences.
 Some drugs can be addictive and cause dependency (e.g. opioids).
 Others can be addictive without causing dependency (e.g. cocaine), while others can cause dependency without addiction (e.g. caffeine).